 Ruthvik joined Watsi on September 19th, 2016.
-Five years ago, Ruthvik joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Ruthvik joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Ruthvik's most recent donation supported Johnsley, a boy from Haiti, to fund prep for cardiac surgery.

 Ruthvik has funded healthcare for 21 patients in 9 countries.